h2oai/tutorials/Driverless AI/get-started-with-open-source-custom-recipes-tutorial/get-started-with-open-source-custom-recipes-tutorial.md

 ![project-model-comparison-matrix](assets/project-model-comparison-matrix.jpg)

 From the confusion matrices shown above, we can get an idea of how the models with the custom recipes improved.
-We can see that the Scorer recipe, yielded a lower misclassification error compare to the baseline misclassification error of 7.56% .
+We can see that the Scorer recipe yielded a lower misclassification error compared to the baseline misclassification error of 7.56% .

 - Formula: Misclassification (all **incorrect** / all) = FP + FN / TP + TN + FP + FN